allegroflare/allegro_flare/README.md

 AllegroFlare is set of complementary classes for the [Allegro 5 Game Programming Library](http://liballeg.org) written in C++.

-The goal of AllegroFlare is to add new higher level features that are not otherwise a part of Allegro 5's low level design.
+The goal of AllegroFlare is to provide a suite of higher level game programming classes that aren't otherwise a good fit for the Allegro 5 core API.
 Hopefully, you may find some AllegroFlare components that make an otherwise complicated game programming task much easier to do.

+> Note:
+> AllegroFlare is currently in *pre-alpha*.
+That is, the overall design is still maturing.
+Many years of code are contained in the codebase, work perfectly well, and are well-tested.
+Most if not all components work well in isolation and are perfectly usable *at your own risk* in your own software.
+However, the build system for the library as a whole is currently locked to core developer(s).
+The library in its entirety will not reach alpha until `v0.9`.

 ## Some Examples